Honestabe9/IoTSmartParkingSystem/README.md

 ### Idea Summary

-This project utilizes the Heltec LoRa development board with a GPS module to develop a smart parking system for cities, driven by the need to address parking scarcity in busy areas.
-The increasing adoption of smart parking systems is expected in the future<sup>1</sup>.
+This project utilizes the Heltec LoRa development board with a GPS module<sup>1</sup> to develop a smart parking system for cities, driven by the need to address parking scarcity in busy areas.
+The increasing adoption of smart parking systems is expected in the future<sup>2</sup>.
 The system enables users to exchange information on parking spot availability through the MQTT network protocol, resulting in reduced driving time and decreased accident risks.
 It comprises a Broker, Device Under Test (DUT), and Inspector, with the Broker serving as the access point, the DUT storing data, and the Inspector managing button inputs and coordinates.

 ---